nigelkerr/parsepdf/README.md

 # parsepdf

-Try to learn nom5, rust, and the PDF 2.0 spec by parsing PDFs.
+Try to learn nom6, rust, and the PDF 2.0 spec by parsing and validating PDFs.

 # Design